ml-research/bowll/README.md

 # BOWLL: A Deceptively Simple Open World Lifelong Learner
-This package contains the code for BOWLL: A deceptively simple Open World Lifelong Learner.
+This repository contains the code for the axXiv paper [BOWLL: A deceptively simple Open World Lifelong Learner](https://arxiv.org/abs/2402.04814).

 Abstract: The quest to improve scalar performance numbers on predetermined benchmarks seems to be deeply engraved in deep learning.
 However, the real world is seldom